- Our Degrees

 - Miss Megan LANG - Casual Lecturer in Baroque and Classical Flute

-- Dr Neal PERES DA COSTA - Associate Professor and Chair of Historical Performance Unit
+- Associate Professor Neal PERES DA COSTA - Historical Keyboards and Chair of Historical Performance Unit

 - Dr Marina ROBINSON - Lecturer in Violin and Viola

-- Mr Daniel YEADON - Lecturer in Baroque Cello/Viola da Gamba
+- Mr Daniel YEADON - Lecturer in Baroque Cello and Viola da Gamba

 Music Skills Test